thoughtbot/ios-on-rails/book/rails/creating_a_patch_request.md

        expected: {"id"=>21} got: {}

 Our view template exists, but is rendering an empty JSON object.
-And of course it is, all we did was create an empty view template!
+And of course it is.
+All we did was to create an empty view template!
 Let's add the JSON our test is expecting:

     # app/views/api/v1/events/update.json.jbuilder